isabella232/Bitcamp-React/README.md

 ### **Week 4**

-Create the carousel project.
+Create a code snippet generator.

-**Objective: We want to provide the students with knowledge they may need to apply for an employer or client in the future and many websites include a carousel on their homepage.
-The carousel uses all the Hooks we have gone over in the previous weeks and also requires a user created Hook making it a practical capstone.**
+**Objective: We want to provide students deeper knowledge on how to construct a React app that is larger in scope than what we have done before.
+We believe this is necessary so students understand basic concepts on how to strucure larger sized React apps.**

-- Build a carousel but leave out certain parts of it for the students to complete
+- Build a snippet generator but leave out certain parts of it for the students to complete on their own

 Homework

-- Complete the carousel
+- Complete the snippet generator